vknyvz/vknyvz.com/README.md

 - NodeJS (so you can use NPM)
 - Grunt
 - Bower
+- Zend Framework1
 - AngularJS 1.2+
 - Grunt
 - Bower
 - Sass (optional)
 - Twitter Bootstrap3 (optional)

+## Features
+	- `/admin` panel that controls the front-end data

 ## Authors